I take my vitamin B and vitamin C daily, but vitamin D?

 Do not give your child vitamin D without having your child’s blood levels tested.

-As always, I recommend that you talk to your doctor about supplements and dosages.
+As always, I recommend you talk to your doctor about supplements and dosages.

-Nutritionists recommend taking vitamin D supplements in the form of vitamin D3 or cholecalciferol.
+Nutritionists recommend taking vitamin D supplements, such as vitamin D3 or cholecalciferol.
 This is the natural form of vitamin D that your body makes from sunlight.

 Can you take too much vitamin D?

-Too much of any good thing can be a bad thing and nearly all vitamin D overdoses come from supplements.
-Vitamin D is “fat soluble” vitamin, which means extra amount of this vitamin isn’t just eliminated from the body and it can accumulate and become toxic.
+Too much of any good thing can be a bad thing, and nearly all vitamin D overdoses come from supplements.
+Vitamin D is a “fat-soluble” vitamin, which means an extra amount of this vitamin isn’t just eliminated from the body; it can accumulate and become toxic.
 If you are taking too much vitamin D, it can cause an abnormally high blood calcium level, which could result in nausea, constipation, confusion, abnormal heart rhythm, and even kidney stones.

-Again, always be sure to keep your doctor in the loop when it comes to any supplements you may be taking so they can help you monitor and account for it in your overall health plan.
+Again, always be sure to keep your doctor in the loop about any supplements you may be taking so they can help you monitor and account for them in your overall health plan.

 Does vitamin D interact with other medications?